gtlsgamr/nu-ht/src/content/posts/goodbyes_in_gujarati.md

 ---
 The word _goodbye_ according to the Oxford Dictionary originates as follows:

-> late 16th century: contraction of_God be with you!_, with_good_substituted on the pattern of phrases such as_good
+> late 16th century: contraction of God be with you!, with good substituted on the pattern of phrases such as good morning
-morning_

 God be with you on this journey you are taking.
 I don’t know how you will fare, but _farewell_.
 These words are final.
 They give closure.